 The Educational Incentive Program (EIP) is a scholarship program that helps child care providers pay for training and educational activities with the intent to build provider knowledge, skills, and competencies in order to improve the quality of child care.

 The Patti Lieberman Scholarship for Early Childhood Education provides tuition support to students enrolled in one of two certificate programs offered by CUNY SPS: the Children’s Program Administrator Credential or the Child Development Associate Certificate.
 This scholarship can only be applied to student tuition costs.

-The Helena Rubinstein Continuing Education Scholarship Fund for Career Advancement is open to individuals who seek to advance their careers through education and training, and who do not have access to other sources of funding that can pay for tuition and fees.
+The Career Success Scholarship – Helena Rubinstein is open to individuals who seek to advance their careers through education and training, and who do not have access to other sources of funding that can pay for tuition and fees.

 The Nancy Klinger Memorial Scholarship Fund was established to honor the memory of Nancy Klinger, the first Coordinator of the Children's Program Administrator Credential (CPAC) project.
 This scholarship supports current students in their efforts to complete the CPAC.
 Eligible students must be in good academic standing, have completed at least nine CPAC credits, and demonstrate a commitment to leading high quality programs for young children.

 Recipients must be nominated by CPAC faculty, who submit nominations to the CPAC Scholarship Committee at firstname.lastname@example.org.
 Recipients will received a scholarship to cover the tuition costs for one CPAC course credit.
 One scholarship may be awarded in each of the Fall and Spring semesters.